 Running a calculation

 The function to run a calculation.
-Substitutes the old integrate() and tabulate() and allows to integrate and tabulate in one run.
+Substitutes the old (obsolete and removed) integrate() and tabulate() and allows to integrate and tabulate in one run.

 Parameters: